ankane/lockbox/README.md

 While encryption hides the content of a message, an attacker can still get the length of the message (since the length of the ciphertext is the length of the message plus a constant number of bytes).

 Let’s say you want to encrypt the status of a candidate’s background check.
 Valid statuses are `clear`, `consider`, and `fail`.
-Even with the data encrypted, it’s trivial to know the status.
+Even with the data encrypted, it’s trivial to map the ciphertext to a status.

 ```ruby
 box = Lockbox.new(key: key)